pralove/lamp/README.md

 # Depoly simple apache-php based web application in kubernetes with mysql as backend

-Deploy php front end using the following command in K8s
+## deploy simple php front end which takes input from the user and store it in the mysql database.
+You can also query the data from this front end.

 $kubectl create -f deploy-web.yml